-4. Create a persuasive “Tell me about you?” answer
+4. Create a persuasive “Tell me about you?” answer.

 If a hiring manager inquires about you, they are not interested in your private life.
 They want to be aware of what you can contribute to the organisation or if you could solve their problem.
 So, come up with a solid 3-line response that explains what you do and how their organisation will benefit from employing you.

-5. Use your cover letter to sell your knowledge, skills, and experience
+5. Use your cover letter to sell your knowledge, skills, and experience.

 The cover letter you write is among the most effective ways to market yourself to employers.
 This is to promote yourself and your talents.
-When I refer to promote, I’m not saying you must declare things you can’t accomplish.
+When I refer to promotion, I’m not saying you must declare things you can’t accomplish.
 Instead, you should use the opportunity to show off your qualifications and skills and explain how they are relevant to the job you are applying for.